Rachel Summers: Future adolescence

-Rachel Anne Summers comes from an alternate future Earth known as Earth-811, as seen in the "Days of Future Past" storyline from The Uncanny X-Men #141–142.
-In this reality, the assassination of Senator Robert Kelly provoked the ratification of the Mutant Registration Act, leading to a dystopian future where the mutant-hunting Sentinel robots rule North America.
-Rachel was abducted by operatives working for Ahab, who used drugs and hypnotherapy to turn Rachel into the mutant-hunting "Hound".
-She fulfilled her duties, but her psychic powers linked her to her victims; fueling her grief and despair until she attacked Ahab and scarred him.
-In return, he sent her to the mutant concentration camps.
-There, she befriended the surviving mutant rebels, including Wolverine, Magneto, Colossus, Storm, Kate Pryde, and her lover, the adult Franklin Richards.
+Rachel Anne Summers is the daughter of X-Men members Jean Grey and Cyclops and originates from an alternate future known as Earth-811, introduced in the "Days of Future Past" storyline.
+In this reality, the assassination of Senator Robert Kelly provoked the ratification of the Mutant Registration Act, leading to a dystopian future where North America is overtaken by Sentinels.
+Rachel is abducted by operatives working for Ahab, who use drugs and hypnotherapy to turn Rachel into the mutant-hunting "Hound".
+Rachel's psychic powers link her to her victims, fueling her grief and despair until she attacks and scars Ahab.
+In return, Rachel is sent to mutant concentration camps.
+There, she befriends the surviving mutant rebels, including Wolverine, Magneto, Colossus, Storm, Kate Pryde, and Franklin Richards.

-Rachel managed to send Kate's consciousness into the past to her younger self to prevent the assassination, but it did not change their time.
-Rachel sent her astral form into the past to find out why and discovered she had sent Kate into an alternate past.
-On the way back, she encountered the disembodied Phoenix Force and it followed her to her present.
-Rachel passed out from the strain of astral projection and the Phoenix Force revealed itself to Kate, who asked it to give Rachel a fresh start.
+Rachel managed to send Kate's consciousness into the past to her younger self to prevent the assassination, but it does not change the future.
+Rachel sends her astral form into the past to find out why and discovers that she had sent Kate into an alternate past.
+On the way back, she encounters the disembodied Phoenix Force.

-When Rachel and Kate broke into "Project: Nimrod" on a suicide mission to destroy a new model of Sentinel, they became trapped.
-When Kate spoke the words "Dark Phoenix," the Phoenix Force ripped Rachel from her timeline and sent her body back to the alternate past to which she had sent Kate's consciousness.
-This was a past where she learned Jean Grey was dead and that her father was married to someone else.
-Rachel experienced additional heartache and displacement trauma when she discovered that her father's new wife, Madelyne Pryor, was pregnant with a son (Nathan Summers), because in her timeline she was the first-born child of Scott Summers.